 --Avoid submerging piercings in bodies of water such as lakes, pools, & hot tubs.
 Showers are better

---Avoid beauty & personal care products on or near the piercings including cosmetics, lotions, & sprays.
+--Avoid beauty & personal care products on or near the piercings including cosmetics, lotions, oils, & sprays.

 --Leave Jewelry in at all times.
 Even old & well healed piercings can shrink & close in minutes, even